lee-joanne/rageit/README.md

     - MDN Web Docs was referred to many times on general Django instructions.

 - Code Institute - I Think Therefore I Blog project
-    - The 'I Think Therefore I Blog' project was referred to many times on Django models, Django views, Django urls, the function to like and unlike posts, creating my HTML templates, and the idea of using Django's allauth for signing up, logging in, and logging out.
+    - The 'I Think Therefore I Blog' project was referred to many times on the Django models, Django views, Django urls, the function to like and unlike posts, creating my HTML templates, and the idea of using Django's allauth for signing up, logging in, and logging out.
 The project was also referred to for the deployment process and how to install Cloudinary.

 - [Damian Jacob](https://github.com/damianjacob)
     - Damian Jacob has helped me a lot with this project.
 His codes for the Django views URL validation and JavaScript file validation were used and cited.

 - [Learn Django](https://learndjango.com/tutorials/django-slug-tutorial)
     - This website was referred to when using Django's slug feature.
 Slug function codes were copied from this website and inserted into the models.py file.
-The codes are cited in models.py.
+The codes are cited in models.py and admin.py.

 - [freeCodeCamp.org YouTube](https://www.youtube.com/watch?v=F5mRW0jo-U4&ab_channel=freeCodeCamp.org)
-    - This YouTube video uploaded by freeCodeCamp.org was referred to many times.
+    - This YouTube video uploaded by freeCodeCamp.org was referred to many times throughout the creation of this website.

 - [GeeksforGeeks](https://www.geeksforgeeks.org/)
     - This website was referred to many times when creating views.py file.
 This website was extremely helpful with detailed view, create view, delete view, and update view.